 Structural and foundational repairs can easily make a renovation budget skyrocket.
 For house renovations in Brisbane and surrounds, try to stick to properties that only require cosmetic improvements.

 Renovation Guru, Cherie Barber, suggests that structural improvements like replacing the roof, re-concreting the driveway and rewiring may not add value to a house.
-Still, cosmetic improvements like a new kitchen, bathroom, tiles, paint, flooring, lighting and windows will add value.
+Even so, don’t forget that safety is important and structural safety, including balustrades, is essential.
+It’s still evident though, that cosmetic improvements like a new kitchen, bathroom, tiles, paint, flooring, lighting and windows add value.

 What to look for when buying a house to renovate

 When buying a house to renovate, pay close attention to the following: